Juniper/contrail-operator/wiki/Operator-101.md

 Example manifest may be found [here](https://github.com/Juniper/contrail-operator/blob/master/deploy/openshift/manifests/0000000-contrail-08-operator.yaml).
 Applied operator will create separate Pod which will act as controller of custom resources in cluster.

-Afterwards, when manifest is applied on cluster in namespace *contrail* (*contrail* namespace has to be created beforehand), status of all pods create by Contrail may be observed.<br/>
+Afterwards, when manifest is applied on cluster in namespace *contrail* (*contrail* namespace has to be created beforehand), status of all pods created by Contrail may be observed.<br/>
 Because operator allows to create custom logic in code, some components wait for other components to be deployed in order to start its' Pods which protects deployment against race conditions and potential failures.

 After example infrastructure is deployed following Pods run in contrail namespace: